-Moses #1: From Bulrushes to Burning Bush!
+Moses and the Exodus ~ from Bulrushes to Burning Bush!

 - ART: Create a mosaic table that tells of Moses’ life.